LeoYuan0111/LeoYuan0111.github.io/_pages/about.md

 My research interest lie in the intersection of computer vision, machine learning and visual analytics.

-Besides research, I am also a sports fan and badminton provincial champion.

 I'm always excited to connect and collaborate with creative people, feel free to drop me an email if you share my research interests.

 # 📨 News